Our Services

 Helpful Resources

-Sleep is a brain-driven process, and neurologists are key to diagnosing and treating conditions like REM sleep behavior disorder, narcolepsy, restless legs, sleep-related seizures, circadian rhythm disorders, and central sleep apnea through targeted evaluation and sleep studies, while also spotting early neurologic warning signs.
+Neurologists diagnose and treat sleep disorders rooted in the brain and nervous system, including REM sleep behavior disorder, narcolepsy, restless legs syndrome, sleep-related seizures, circadian rhythm disorders, and central sleep apnea.
+Using targeted evaluations and sleep studies, they also identify early neurologic warning signs that other specialists may miss.

 That's where a neurologist comes in.